superapp

 OverrideEffect

-filterReplaces the filter used in the WHERE clause
+whereReplaces the where clause used in the WHERE

 inputReplaces the input data for writes